DOI-USGS/ds-pipelines-targets-1-course/course-instructions.md

 <h3>:keyboard: Installing tools</h3>

 Before getting started, you'll need some R packages.
-You will need to install `targets` and its companion package, `tarchetypes`.
+In the R console, you will need to install `targets` and its companion package, `tarchetypes`.

 ```r
 install.packages(c("targets", "tarchetypes"))